tophefo/IpCamera/README.md

 ## Discovery

 Auto discovery is not supported currently and I would love a PR if someone has experience finding cameras on a network.
-ONVIF documents a way to use UDP multicast to find cameras, however some cameras have this feature disabled by default for security reasons in their firmware hence why this is not high on the list to do.
+ONVIF documents a way to use UDP multicast to find cameras, however some cameras have this feature disabled by default for security reasons in their firmware or default settings hence why this is not high on the list to do.
 Currently you need to manually add the IP camera either via PaperUI or textual configuration which both are covered below in more detail.

 ## Binding Configuration